-Topside of beef is the long, inner muscle of the cow’s thigh which makes for a lean cut, yet it’s more tender than silverside taken from the hindquarters.
-It tastes delicious when roasted as a whole joint, or diced and slowly stewed so the meat breaks down and becomes melt-in-the-mouth.
-Because it has a slightly tougher texture than cuts like rib or fillet, it’s on the cheaper end of the price scale, but what it lacks in texture is made up for with its deliciously rich, savoury flavour.
+Beef topside is the long, inner muscle of the cow’s thigh which makes for a lean cut, yet it’s more tender than silverside taken from the hindquarters.
+It tastes delicious when roasted as a whole joint, or diced and slowly stewed so the meat breaks down and becomes melt-in-the-mouth tender.
+Because it has a slightly tougher texture than cuts such as rib or fillet, it’s on the cheaper end of the price scale, but what it lacks in texture is made up for with its deliciously rich, savoury flavour.

 If you’re looking for some mouth-watering meal inspiration, try our best ever roast beef recipes, including the perfect Sunday roast.
 Want to master the art of cooking sirloin, rib or fillet?
-Read our guide on how to cook roast beef for perfect results every time – and get your timings exactly right with our roast timer tool.
+Read our guides on how to cook roast beef and how to cook a beef joint so it falls apart for perfect results every time – plus get your timings exactly right with our roast timer tool.

 Often nicknamed the ‘poor man’s sirloin’, topside makes for a great, thrifty roasting joint that cuts into beautifully uniform slices.
 It can be served lightly pink.
 Roasted and thinly sliced it tastes particularly delicious, and any leftovers work well in sandwiches with horseradish mayo, or in salads.
 Try our roast beef with caramelised onion gravy for an extra-special centrepiece.